(0,2) Mirror Symmetry on homogeneous Hopf surfaces: Embeddings of Superconformal vertex algebras from Killing spinors

 one obtains from the above $\Lambda$-brackets the Virasoro commutation relations~\eqref{eq:NS-comm-relations.1.a} and the following ones (see~\cite[Theorem 5.10]{Kac} and~\cite[Example 3.13]{BZHS}):

 \end{example}

 \begin{remark} The Neveu--Schwarz vector $H$ can be recovered from the current $J$.
 More precisely, given an even vector $J$ satisfying the identities~\eqref{eq:N2SCVA} for some odd vector $H$ and an invariant central element $c$, the triple $(J,H,c)$ automatically satisfies~\eqref{eq:NS}, so it determines an $N=2$ superconformal vertex algebra.
-This follows by the Jacobi identity for SUSY Lie conformal algebras. \end{remark}
+This follows by a direct application of the Jacobi identity for SUSY Lie conformal algebras (see, e.g.,~\cite[Lemma A.1]{GCYHeluani} for details). \end{remark}

 \begin{example} The (`small') \emph{$N=4$ superconformal vertex algebra of central charge $c$} is generated by the SUSY Lie conformal algebra $\cR$ whose underlying $\cH$-module is freely generated by an odd vector $H$, three even vectors $J^1,J^2,J^3$, and a scalar $c$, with $\Lambda$-brackets given by~\eqref{eq:NS},~\eqref{eq:N2SCVA} for $J=J^i$ with $i=1,2,3$ (i.e., $H$ and $J^i$ determine an $N=2$ superconformal vertex algebra of central charge $c$), and